kuroni/bongocat-osu/README.md

 Any suggestion and/or collaboration, especially that relating to sprites, is welcomed!
 Thank you!

 [Original post](https://www.reddit.com/r/osugame/comments/9hrkte/i_know_bongo_cat_is_getting_old_but_heres_a_nicer/) by [Kuvster](https://github.com/Kuvster).

+## License

+The project is licensed under the GNU GPL v3 license (see [LICENSE](LICENSE)), however it contains parts from the original project licensed under a MIT license.
+A copy of the full text of the original copyright and license is included in [LICENSE.ORIG.MIT](LICENSE.ORIG.MIT).

 ## Further information
 In order to play with fullscreen on Windows 10, run both osu! and this application in Windows 7 compability mode.